ClickHouse/ClickHouse/docs/en/operations/system-tables.md

 You can disable queries logging by setting [log_queries = 0](settings/settings.md#settings-log-queries).
 We don't recommend to turn off logging because information in this table is important for solving issues.

-The flushing period of logs is set in `flush_interval_milliseconds` parameter of the [query_log](server-configuration-parameters/settings.md#server_configuration_parameters-query-log) server settings section.
-To force flushing logs, use the [SYSTEM FLUSH LOGS](../sql-reference/statements/system.md#query_language-system-flush_logs) query.
+The flushing period of data is set in `flush_interval_milliseconds` parameter of the [query_log](server-configuration-parameters/settings.md#server_configuration_parameters-query-log) server settings section.
+To force flushing, use the [SYSTEM FLUSH LOGS](../sql-reference/statements/system.md#query_language-system-flush_logs) query.

-ClickHouse doesn't delete logs from the table automatically.
+ClickHouse doesn't delete data from the table automatically.
 See [Introduction](#system-tables-introduction) for more details.

 The `system.query_log` table registers two kinds of queries: